wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-how-to-use-server-scripts.md

 To write to the logs, use the global [console object].
 Use the **log** or **info** function to log information-level warnings.
 The **warning** and **error** functions log their respective levels, which are called-out in the logs.

-> [AZURE.NOTE] To view the logs for your mobile service, log on to the [Management Portal](https://manage.windowsazure.cn/), select your mobile service, and then choose the **Logs** tab.
+> [AZURE.NOTE] To view the logs for your mobile service, log on to the [Azure Management Portal](https://manage.windowsazure.cn/), select your mobile service, and then choose the **Logs** tab.

 You can also use the logging functions of the [console object] to format your messages using parameters.
 The following example supplies a JSON object as a parameter to the message string: